jerryrox/project-beats-api/README.md

 ### 0.6.0 (WIP)
 #### New features
 - Created a method in MapsetsFormatter for standardizing cursor response.
+#### Improvements
+- Increased timeout for mapset download route to 6 minutes.
 #### Fixes
 - Fixed osu!
 API not returning a valid format for mapset search cursor.